Mark Jeffery's epiphany came during a University of Arizona Wildcats pre-game event in February 2017.

 In May, brand-backed drivers Austin Dillon and Daniel Suarez competed against fans on Twitch in a digital cornhole contest.
 (The bag-toss game is immensely popular among NASCAR fans.)

-"They played in two separate events, but they each played against a couple thousand fans," says Jeffrey.
+"They played in two separate events, but they each played against a couple thousand fans," says Jeffery.
 "We overlaid a live announcer.
 It's more of a talk show-meets-game-show.
 And it's really fun.
 And we award a prize at the end."

 Of late, Aquimo has begun branching out beyond sports and past U.S. borders: